hamburger

 What is the Indian Constitution called?

-The Indian Constitution is called the country’s supreme law.
+The Indian Constitution is called the supreme law of India.
 In the Indian Constitution, the phrase “of the people, for the people, and by the people” appears frequently.
 India’s constitution is regarded to be the longest-written constitution for a sovereign state in the world.

 The Indian Constitution has served as a constant safeguard for the efficiency of the political system.
 Critics have sometimes referred to the Indian Constitution as a “Carbon Copy of the 1935 Act,” a “Patchwork of Other International Constitutions,” or a “Borrowed Constitution.”